Make Sure Your Business Is Insurable.

 Do this.
 Consult with an independent commercial insurance agent.

 Why?
 When the time comes you need to know that you can get insurance and at a decent price.

 If you are opening a coffee shop.
+Ok ok.
 Not a huge issue.
 Move on to tip #2.

-If you are a technology or consulting company and are pushing the current norms then I think it is worth the effort to confirm you can get insurance.
+If you are a technology or consulting company and are pushing the current norms then confirm you can get insurance.

 A day will come when you will sign a lease, land a big contract or realize that not having a risk management plan in place is not a good thing.